Dev-wael1/home-service-app/README.md

 # Support

-_Thank you for purchasing this product!
+_Thank you for your use this product!
 Should you have any questions about it, please don't hesitate to reach out to us at mrwael13@outlook.com.
 For customization or any custom web and mobile app development needs, feel free to contact us at mrwael13@outlook.com.
 We're here to assist you!_